 Is it safe to do Manaslu trek from October to November 2015?

 Certainly, it is!
 This is actually the best time to do the trek both weather-wise and safety concerns.
-The main issue before was the landslides during monsoon season.
+The main issue before was the landslides during the monsoon season.
 However, since we have now passed the monsoon season, there are fewer landslides than a few months ago.

 What is the weather in Manaslu between October and November?